Uvacoder/port-greweb/_posts/2013-07-30-zound-live.md

 We today have a **first version of a working collaborative tracker with basic modular audio features**:

 - MIDI note support + MIDI control assignation allowing to change module properties.
-- a unique tracker with a 32 line loop and 23 tracks.
+- a unique tracker with a 32 lines loop and 23 tracks.
 - Synchronisation of everything: the tracker and modules for all connected clients.
 - off-mode allowing one user to prepare a track which is muted for other users.
 - play/pause and record mode!